microsoft/vscode-wiki/Development-Process.md

 To find out when a bug fix will be available in an update, then please check the milestone that is assigned to the issue.

+Please see [[Issue Tracking]] for a description of the different workflows we are using.

 ## Weekly
 Each week we will manage work items, crossing off completed features, and triaging bugs.
 At the end of the milestone we will strive for 0 bugs and 0 issues assigned to the milestone.
 Some bugs and features will then be either postponed to later milestones or moved back to the backlog.